Editor: Isabella Marie Garcia (spookyrose.wordpress.com)

 Anxiety Abroad by Stephanie Villavicencio

-During her time as a student on John W. Bailly’s France 2016 class, Stephanie shares her personal experience of dealing with anxiety as she studied abroad and tried to pass through the challenges it brought during her time away from home.
+During her time as a student on John William Bailly’s France 2016 class, Stephanie shares her personal experience of dealing with anxiety as she studied abroad and tried to pass through the challenges it brought during her time away from home.

 Chicken Key, Canoes, and Challenges by Jacqueline Martinez

-On April 3rd, 2018, several students from John W. Bailly’s courses signed up to help clean up any trash or debris that tends to wash up on Chicken Key’s shores, a tiny island a couple of miles away from the Deering Estate property.
+On April 3rd, 2018, several students from John William Bailly’s courses signed up to help clean up any trash or debris that tends to wash up on Chicken Key’s shores, a tiny island a couple of miles away from the Deering Estate property.
 Jacqueline recaps her personal experience and those of others who joined her on the canoeing and cleaning journey.

 Abandoned Drinks by Anonymous